Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Classification Access Storage Disposal

-Public Records are accessible by external parties from any location Storage must be as per Section 4: Data Storage Disposal must be as per Records Management Procedure
+Public Records may be accessible by external parties from any location Storage must be as per Section 4: Data Storage Disposal must be as per Records Management Procedure

-General Internal Information is classified as General Internal by default unless reclassified by the creator; access to General Internal records and files is limited to University staff or other authorised personnel Storage must be as per Section 4: Data Storage Disposal must be as per Records Management Procedure
+Official Information is classified as official by default unless reclassified by the creator; access to official records and files is limited to University staff or other authorised personnel Storage must be as per Section 4: Data Storage Disposal must be as per Records Management Procedure

 Access to records and files requires authentication and password protection.